-"I would like to offer my apologies for my earlier brazenness, Miss Swan," he said sincerely, blushing a little.
-"But I thought you might forgive my hands' trespass upon your person considering the circumstances.
-I hope you forgive me - no matter the circumstance it was still very inappropriate of me."
+"I would like to offer my apologies for my earlier brazenness, Miss Swan," he said after a while, his tone sincere and a little hesitant.
+"I hope you will forgive my hands' trespass upon your person, considering the circumstances."

-"I'm s-sorry I don't know what's wrong with me I-"
+"I- I'm so sorry," I babbled, feeling a little lightheaded.
+"I don't know what's wrong with me.
+I-"

-"I must say, Miss Swan that you are the first girl I have ever had the pleasure of saving twice in the same hour!
-If you keep this up I shall reach hero-dom by the time we reach our destination and I shall have to propose to you by sunrise in order to thank you for helping me realize every man's dream."
+"I must say, you are the first lady I have ever had the pleasure of saving twice in the same hour," he teased.
+"If you keep this up I shall reach herodom by the time we reach our destination, and I shall have to propose to you by sunrise just to thank you for helping me realize every man's dream."